RQuispeC/fake-news/README.md

 * nltk
 * [sematch](https://github.com/gsi-upm/sematch)

 In case you want to test news in portuguese you will need package `dict`.
+Code was tested under a LINUX setup.

-## Run demo
+## Run demo:

 ```bash
 git clone https://github.com/RQuispeC/fake-news.git